radhianamri/toggl-cardgame/README.md

 * Open Deck - GET /v1/decks/:deck_id
 * Draw Cards - GET /v1/decks/:deck_id/draw?count=

+## Requirements
+* Go 1.17
+* Mysql server*

+*Author was using Mysql 8.0.26 during the development of the project

 ## Building Code

 Inside the project there is a Makefile file which will do the following:
 1. Initialize Database Objects
 2. Run Unit Tests